dcchambers/dcchambers.github.io/_drafts/cool-command-line-apps.md

 or tricks, but rather a list that focuses on more robust, full-featured applications that treat your terminal window and command line as a first class citizen.

+Moreso, this is a list of applications that I use **every day**, with a few words on how I use those applications.

 Here are some command line applications that I think are every bit as good (or better) than their GUI counterparts.